By Jennifer Green, Public Health Practitioner

 What are you thinking about?

-If you spend your time telling yourself ‘don’t eat the cake/crisps/chocolate’ you will struggle to think of much else.
-Chances are after a little while you might get a bit obsessive about how amazing pizza is, or how fantastic your nans apple crumble is.
-Then, when you eventually ‘allow’ yourself to have some you are likely to binge and eat the whole extra large pizza plus the kids leftovers, plus sides because its been so long since you ate a potato wedge, and an entire pint of icecream because who knows when you will get to eat it again?
+If you spend your time telling yourself not to eat the cake/crisps/chocolate in the cupboard you will struggle to think of anything else.
+Then, when you eventually ‘allow’ yourself to have some, you are likely to binge and eat the cake/family-size packet of crisps/whole 300g chocolate bar because its been so long since you last had it and who knows when you’ll be ‘allowed’ to eat it again?
 Better make the most of it, back on the diet tomorrow!

-The best way to avoid this restrict – binge – restrict again – binge again cycle is to not restrict yourself in the first place.
+The best way to avoid this cycle of restriction and binge eating is to not restrict yourself in the first place.
 Eat the cake.
-Don’t eat it for breakfast every day perhaps but definitely eat it when you really want it.
+Don’t eat it for breakfast every day perhaps, and watch your portion size, but definitely eat it when you really want it.

 3. Crash diets are unsustainable

 You know the ones we mean.
-The ones where you drink ‘shakes’ instead of meals, rehydrated sachets of space-food, the ones where you eat sausages and eggs by the bucket but never any bread, the ones that cut out food groups, and the skipping meals or eating tiny portions ‘diets’.
+The ones where you drink ‘shakes’ instead of meals, or rehydrated sachets of food; the ones where you eat sausages and eggs by the bucket-load, but never any bread; the ones where you skip meals or eat tiny portions.

-These are not sustainable for the very vast majority of people.
-We are genetically hardwired to not allow ourselves to starve if we can help it.
-Restricting leads to binging and your crash diet is really hard to stick to (because you are restricted, hungry, tired and sad all the time) so eventually you will give up and go back to whatever ‘normal’ is for you.
+These are not sustainable for the vast majority of people.
+We’re genetically hardwired to not allow ourselves to starve if we can help it.
+Your crash diet is really hard to stick to because you are restricted, hungry, tired and/or sad all the time, so eventually you give up and go back to whatever ‘normal’ is for you.

 Have you ever noticed that the people who follow these fad diets are the same ones doing them time and time again?